A guide to developing great mentoring relationships in the Johnian community

 Treat the relationship as you would any other professional relationship

-If either of you discover that the fit is not quite right or no longer suits your needs, then you have the right to terminate it.
-The relationship may run its course naturally or you may decide to actively terminate it.
+Communicating clearly and with courtesy, following up on your actions and sticking to a schedule will help build trust and a solid foundation.
+Respect the confidence that you place in one another and practice discretion.
+If either of you discover that the fit is not quite right or no longer suits your needs, then you have the right to end the mentorship.
+The relationship may run its course naturally or you may decide to actively end it.
 Give some thought to how you do this respectfully and sensitively.
-You may meet the person at an alumni event sometime in the future!
+You may meet the person at a future alumni event!

 Acknowledge that your time is precious